rajeshvkothari/oom/GIN_README_2508.md

 	  onap-vid-galera-1                             1/1     Running            0          17m
 	  onap-vid-galera-2                             1/1     Running            0          16m
 	  onap-vid-galera-config-kmxft                  0/1     Completed          0          18m
       ```

-	  Yes, It's know issue of onap-aaf-cert-service is in CrashLoopBackOff status after deploy onap.
+	  Note: Yes, It's know issue of onap-aaf-cert-service is in CrashLoopBackOff status after deploy onap.
 But it does not impact to access portal or deploy our tosca models through OOM.

     - To access the portal using browser from your local machine, add public IP 'ONAP_OOM_DEMO' VM in /etc/hosts file: